IBM/telco-network-cloud-drivers/content/reference/descriptor-specification/resource-descriptor.md

 * `name` - each property name must be unique within its property section (scope).
 The name cannot contain dot (period) character but has limited additional restrictions.

 * `type` - currently, the _type_ field has restricted use.
-As of TNCO 2.1 two additional supported types of `resourceKeyId` and `key` are supported over the previously supported `string`.
+As of TNC-O 2.1 two additional supported types of `resourceKeyId` and `key` are supported over the previously supported `string`.
 The default type is `string`.

 _type_ will in future allow active handling of different types of data (for example: dates, IP addresses, etc…).
 It is recommended users omit this field or use the supported values of “string” and "key" to avoid compatibility issues in the future.